daviddwlee84/IntelligentClassroom/Notes/ffmpeg.md

 > without ffserver you can't output to an URL and will get the error
 >
 > `[NULL @ 0x7fd92a000000] Unable to find a suitable output format for 'http://localhost:8090/camera.ffm'`

+There is a wierd thing.
+I've accidentally set format setting to *mpjpeg* and it should be *mjpeg*.
+But if I change to *mjpeg* or *avi* (I think any other correct format setting), when I open the URL it won't stream the video.
+Instead, it will pop out the download video message.